 Would You Insure Your Car

-A very interesting question, if it wasn’t a legal requirement would we actually buy car insurance?
+If it wasn’t a legal requirement would you actually buy car insurance?

-Now this is very thought provoking, there would be many who would and many who wouldn’t, there would also be the emotive and emotional approaches..
+Now this is very thought provoking, there would be many who would and many who wouldn’t, we would also have to consider the emotive and emotional approaches..